a_sync.utils package

 This function is designed to streamline the handling of multiple asynchronous data streams by consolidating them into a single asynchronous iteration context.
 It enables concurrent fetching and processing of items from multiple sources, improving efficiency and simplifying code structure when dealing with asynchronous operations.

-The merging process is facilitated by internally managing a queue where items from the source iterators are placed as they are fetched.
+The merging process is facilitated by the exhaust_iterators() function, which concurrently processes the source iterators and places their items into a queue.
 This mechanism ensures that the merged stream of items is delivered in an order determined by the availability of items from the source iterators, rather than their original sequence.

 Parameters: